DrSnuggly/kotor-ii-switch-modding/README.md

 # KotOR II Switch modding tools

 This project is a group of tools to make modding the Nintendo Switch version of Star Wars: Knights of the Old Republic II (aka.
-KotOR II) easier and less confusing.
+KotOR II) easier, less confusing, and less cumbersome.

-These scripts are by no means necessary, but they will help prevent common issues that can occur.
+These scripts are by no means necessary, but they will help prevent common issues that can occur, especially when dealing with `.tpc` files and localized folders on the Nintendo Switch vs. normal KotOR 2 overrides.

 Based on and inspired by [jacqylfrost](https://deadlystream.com/profile/48469-jacqylfrost/)'s work!
+Appreciate your insight as I worked through this.

 **NOTE**: these modding tools will ONLY work for modded Nintendo Switches.